Sudarshanabpatil/Los-Angles-Crime-Dashboard/README.md

 📌 𝐎𝐯𝐞𝐫𝐯𝐢𝐞𝐰 :-
 We conducted an in-depth analysis for Crime Data using Power BI, aiming to create visually appealing and easy-to-understand dashboards.
 These dashboards highlight Key Performance Indicators (KPIs) to help the client make informed decisions and drive business growth.

+📌 Dataset :-
+This data is transcribed from original crime reports that are typed on paper and therefore there may be some inaccuracies within the data.
+Some location fields with missing data are noted as (0°, 0°).
+Address fields are only provided to the nearest hundred block in order to maintain privacy.
+This data is as accurate as the data in the database.

 📌 𝐎𝐛𝐣𝐞𝐜𝐭𝐢𝐯𝐞 :-
 I provided a thorough examination of the client’s KPIs, designed intuitive dashboards with Power BI, presented actionable insights from the Crime data, and ensured the dashboards are easy to understand for non-technical users.